AIRPORT GROUND TRANSPORTATION ASSOCIATION

 Jack Santa is the leader of Jacobs aviation ground transportation and parking practice area.
 He has over 30 years of experience in airport operations, planning (facilities, access, and circulation), and best practices.
 He has a diverse range of skillsets serving airport sponsors, rental car companies, airlines, hotels, higher education, medical centers, municipalities, and private developers and brings a private sector perspective on parking and commercial vehicle operation issues.
 Prior to joining Jacobs/LeighFisher in 2016 he was the cofounder and Partner of Integrity Parking Systems.
 He began his career with APCOA Inc., the pioneer of paid parking services at airports, rising to Senior Vice President and Corporate Officer.
 At APCOA he oversaw the firm’s national off-airport parking division and created its passenger transportation division.
 He has been involved with operations, management, and planning at over 40 airport facilities ranging from public parking, employee parking, inter-terminal busing, consolidated rental car busing operations, airside shuttle systems, parking access revenue control systems (PARCS), parking product branding, and ground transportation management systems (GTMS) at U.S., Canadian, and South American airports.
 In 2018, and working on behalf of the American Association of Airport Executives (AAAE), Jack was an integral part of a team tasked with standardizing nomenclature and iconography for the transportation network company (TNC) mode at airports.
 Jack serves on the Board of Directors of the Airport Ground Transportation Association.

-Ray A. Mundy, Ph.D. is the Executive Director of the Airport Ground Transportation (AGTA), Professor Emeritus of the University of Tennessee, Knoxville, and Director Emeritus from the Center for Transportation Studies at the University of Missouri-St. Louis.
+Ray A. Mundy, Ph.D. is the Senior Advisor of the Airport Ground Transportation (AGTA), Professor Emeritus of the University of Tennessee, Knoxville, and Director Emeritus from the Center for Transportation Studies at the University of Missouri-St. Louis.
 Dr. Mundy has authored several books and numerous transportation articles during his business and academic career.
 He has served on the boards of both private and public transportation companies.
 Dr. Mundy has been a consultant to over 40 cities, airports, and private industry in the U.S. and Canada and is frequently called upon as an industry speaker and expert witness in cases before the industry.

 Sandra Mundy (Sandy) has served as the Administrator/Treasurer/Meeting Planner for AGTA since September 1976.
 Prior to that, she taught elementary school and tutored for several years until starting their family.
 She joined AGTA, a much smaller association at that time, with husband Ray Mundy when he took over the role of Executive Director in 1976.
+Sandy remains AGTA's Treasurer, as she retired from the many additional roles she previously filled for the association in September 2023.

 Sandy graduated from Bowling Green State University with a degree in Elementary Education and received a M.Ed. in Curriculum and Instruction from Penn State University.
 She and Ray have three grown children and five active grandchildren ranging in age from 5 to 17 who keep her non-AGTA hours fully occupied.